Our Unit for the Enhancement of Learning and Teaching works alongside our teaching staff to help them continue achieving those high standards.

 The Drill Hall Library has its own team of Academic Support Librarians.

-The reading list service is your way of ordering books, e-books, DVDs and other resources for your students for teaching purposes.
+In addition to showing your students what they need to read for your modules, the reading list service is your way of ordering books, e-books, DVDs and other resources for your students for teaching purposes.

 Special Collections and Archives